patshaughnessy/patshaughnessy.github.io/posts/2014-09-23-how-arel-converts-ruby-queries-into-sql-statements.markdown

 You can see the top or root of the tree is a Ruby object called
 <span class="code">SelectStatement</span>, and under that the various branches
-of the tree represent the where, order by and limit clauses in our select statement.
+of the tree represent the from, where, order by and limit clauses in our select statement.

 The Arel gem “is a Relational Algebra” in the sense that it provides a Ruby API